BurakYaba/ai-coach/IMPLEMENTATION_CHECKLIST.md

 - [ ] Performance is acceptable
 - [ ] User experience is intuitive and engaging

-By following this checklist for each feature implementation, we ensure consistency, high code quality, and adherence to the project plan throughout the development of the AI Language Learning Platform.
+By following this checklist for each feature implementation, we ensure consistency, high code quality, and adherence to the project plan throughout the development of Fluenta.